Introduction

 Copy code

-6. All tasks should be idempotent
+6. Make tasks idempotent

 - name: Ensure custom environment variable is set in .bashrc for user "{{ user.name }}"